Freight Trains

 Q. What are the typical freight loads carried by IR?

 IR carries the entire gamut of goods, ranging from parcel traffic and small consignments, agricultural products, raw materials like iron ore and petroleum, and finished goods like automobiles.
 Over the last few decades, IR has made an effort to move away from small consignments or piecemeal freight, and to increase the number of block rakes where a shipper contracts for an entire rake assigned to carry a shipment.
 These are more profitable for IR as the rake does not have to be split up into or amalgamated from individual wagons going to or coming from different points, saving on marshalling time, transit time, and scheduling.
 Most of IR's freight revenue now comes from such block rakes carrying bulk goods such as coal or cement.
-A typical load (full rake) consists of 40 BCN wagons (2200t).
-Sometimes half loads (mini-rake) of 20 BCN wagons (1100t) are also available for contracts (see below for more on the mini-rake scheme).
+A typical load (full rake) consists of 42 BCN wagons (2560t) or 58 BOXN (3828t).
+Sometimes half loads (mini-rake) of 20 BCN wagons (1280t) are also available for contracts (see below for more on the mini-rake scheme).

-In addition, a mini-rake scheme has been introduced [7/03] where loads smaller than full freight rakes (usually half-size, i.e., 20 wagons, also known as half rakes) are booked for transport by IR at full train-load prices, for distances up to about 300km with connecting services for transshipment to road transport.
+A mini-rake scheme was introduced in July 2003 where loads smaller than full freight rakes (usually half-size, i.e., 20 wagons, also known as half rakes) are booked for transport by IR at full train-load prices, for distances up to about 300km with connecting services for transshipment to road transport.
 Not only is the half-rake service more convenient for many industrial concerns, the number of sidings at goods sheds and transshipment points where half-rakes can be loaded or unloaded is much larger than the number of sidings where full rakes can be handled.

 Bulk freight transport rates also vary based on the number of times a rake may be loaded or unloaded.
 A so-called two-point rake is one that can be loaded or unloaded at two points, usually a half-rake at a time, at approved combinations of two loading or unloading locations.

 Some freight rakes are used continuously in dedicated operations over a closed loop journey.
-These are known as closed-circuit rakes, and typically consist of 40 BCN or BCNA wagons (cement), or 58 BOXN wagons (coal), or 48 BTPN tankers (petroleum products).
+These are known as closed-circuit rakes, and typically consist of 42 BCN or BCNA wagons (cement), or 58 BOXN wagons (coal), or 48 BTPN tankers (petroleum products).
+Much of the bulk goods movement of SCR, for instance, occurs on such closed-circuit rakes.
+These rakes are often also subjected to a more rigorous maintenance regime, known as the super-intensive examination, and have brake power certificates (BPC) issued for 6000km/35 days at a time.

 Q. What is 'Scale R' or 'Scale S', etc., in the context of parcel service?